-The art of story telling can come naturally to an individual, or it can be mastered professionally, but either way, it's not everyone that possesses this gift.
+The art of storytelling can come naturally to an individual, or it can be mastered professionally, but either way, it's not everyone that possesses the natural gift.
 What exactly does this mean?

 It means that not everyone is naturally cut out to be an author.
 It's quite a bitter pill to swallow; no writer wants to hear that they don't have what it takes to be a best-selling author.
-However, we shall call a spade what it is and say again that the power of story-telling is not possessed by all writers.
+However, we shall call a spade what it is and say again that the power of storytelling is not naturally owned by all writers.

-There are indeed some gifted authors who can naturally turn on the power of storytelling at any given time and pour out some beautiful lines at a go.
-Such individuals were born with this beautiful gift, and all they need do is simply hone their talent, and they'd be able to tell even more compelling stories.
+There are indeed some gifted authors who can naturally turn on the power of storytelling at any given time and write beautifully at a go.
+They were born with this beautiful gift, and all they need do is simply hone their talent, and they'd be able to tell even more compelling tales, whether fact or fib.

-But then we have the want-to-be storytellers.
-You have the desire and passion to tell a story, have a fantastic story in mind, but don't have that natural ease of words.
+But there exists the desire-to-be storytellers.
+You have the desire and passion to tell a story, you have a fantastic story in mind, but you don't have that natural ease of words.
 How do you get to that point?
 What should you do?

-All you need to do is ... learn it!
+All you need to do is ...nothing out of the ordinary, other than to learn it!
 There is no easier way to it, but it's most certainly not impossible to obtain.
-Excel at this skill by taking writing classes, enroll in a writing certificate - either in creative writing, novel writing, short story writing, memoir writing.
-Whatever genre you desire to write in, go for it and take lessons, practice, write, and re-write.
-If you don't have time or are not ready to enroll in a paid program for budget reasons, then do some online research on free creative writing courses, there are tons of free articles and books online that talk about writing and give exercises on the most effective methods of storytelling.
+Excel at this skill by taking writing classes, enroll in a writing certificate - whether in creative writing, novel writing, short story writing, nonfiction writing or memoir writing.
+Whatever genre you desire to write in, go for it and take lessons - practice, write, and re-write.
+If you don't have time or are not ready to enroll in a paid program for budget reasons, then do some online research on free creative writing courses, there are tons of free articles and books online that discuss writing in detail and give exercises on the most effective methods of storytelling.

 Although I hold classic authors like Shakespeare, Jane Austen and the Bronte sisters very high in the literary sphere (this is what this site is about after all), I will admit that, for communication purposes, I believe more in the power of plain language over that of the beautiful rhetoric.
 Unless you're writing an academic essay/journal/article, using simple and plain words to communicate is much more effective and drives home your message in a much easier and clearer way than using big words that neither holds any context nor relevance to your theme or message.
 As a significant saying goes: "it's not enough to write so that you can be understood, you must write so that you cannot be misunderstood."
 (Source unknown).